murphyjoseph/new-pattern-library/README.md

 THings to do
-- all styles psaed in from branding are stylesExternal
+- all styles psaed in from branding are styleExternal
 - if no styles except one exist is stylesCore
 - remove interfaces that are only beinge extended and not used anywhere else (IStylesTypography )